IliyanBogdanov/Playwright_TypeScript/README.md

 Objective: To verify that a Google search for a specific query returns relevant results, including a LinkedIn profile link associated with the searched query.

 **Test Steps:**
-Navigate to the Google homepage./n
+Navigate to the Google homepage.
 Accept the terms by clicking the "Приемане на всички" button.

 Fill in the search query with "Iliyan Bogdanov".

 Press the "Enter" key to submit the search.

 Wait for the search results to load.

 Verify that the LinkedIn profile link associated with "Iliyan Bogdanov" is present in the search results.

 Expected Outcome: The test should pass if the LinkedIn profile link for "Iliyan Bogdanov" is found in the search results, indicating that the Google search functionality is working correctly.

 **Notes:**